 As mentioned in Section 1 above a Cap'd interest rate of around 11% above the RBA Cash Rate on all Credit Cards issued after requisite Federal Parliament legislation would be a smaller bitter pill to swallow for Credit Card Issuers than the ABA's prohibition (effective by 1 July 2019) on all Credit Card Issuers charging interest on the aggregate of all the previous month's Purchases, even if the monthly payment was only a day late of a dollar short.
-Going forward, if the Credit Cardholder was required to pay the aggregate of the earlier month's Purchases of say \$900, but only paid \$800, s/he would be charged interest on the \$100 shortfall and not on the entire \$900 of Purchases which had been the previous unconscionable interest charging practice had prevailed before the ABA's Banking Code of Practice that set new stringent standards of practice for banks, their staff and their representatives - (effective by 1 July 2019) that inter alia banned the above mentioned shameful interest charging practice of charging interest on the aggregate of the earlier month's Purchases if the monthly payment was even only a day late or a dollar short.
+Going forward, if the Credit Cardholder was required to pay the aggregate of the earlier month's Purchases of say \$900, but only paid \$800, s/he would be charged interest on the \$100 shortfall and not on the entire \$900 of Purchases which had been the previous unconscionable interest charging practice before the ABA's Banking Code of Practice that set new stringent standards of practice for banks, their staff and their representatives - (effective by 1 July 2019).
+Doubtless that ABA Code of Practice was issued due to Justice Hayne's Royal Commission into 'Misconduct in the Banking, Superannuation and Financial Services Industry'.
+Inter alia the ABA banned the above mentioned shameful practice of charging interest on the aggregate of the earlier month's Purchases, even if the monthly payment was only a day late or a dollar short.
+Several Credit Card Issuers also withdrew the Interest Free Period for the following two months, so the 'interest meter' was running from the date of each Purchase.